oasis-tcs/openc2-oc2ls/latest/oc2ls-v1.0-wip.md

 The ARGUMENTS component, if present, is populated by one or more 'command arguments' that determine how the command is executed.
 ARGUMENTS influence the command by providing information such as time, periodicity, duration, or other details on what is to be executed.
 They can also be used to convey the need for acknowledgement or additional status information about the execution of a command.
 The valid ARGUMENTS defined in this specification are in [Section 3.3.1.4](#heading=h.yd6fpfkpyn58).

 An ACTUATOR is an implementation of a cyber defense function that executes the command.
 An Actuator Profile is a specification that identifies the subset of ACTIONS, TARGETS and other aspects of this language specification that are mandatory to implement or optional in the context of a particular ACTUATOR.
-An Actuator Profile also extends the language by defining additional ARGUMENTS and ACTUATOR-SPECIFIERS that are meaningful and possibly unique to the actuator.
+An Actuator Profile may extend the language by defining additional ARGUMENTS, ACTUATOR-SPECIFIERS, and/or TARGETS that are meaningful and possibly unique to the actuator.

 The ACTUATOR optionally identifies the entity or entities that are tasked to execute the command.
 Specifiers for actuators refine the command so that a particular function, system, class of devices, or specific device can be identified.